 Detecting breast cancer FASTer

-The wave of the future in breast cancer screening will soon be available on Cape Cod.
+The wave of the future in breast cancer screening is now available on Cape Cod.

-“We’re essentially taking a diagnostic breast MRI, shortening it, and making it affordable and accessible for all women, not just women at high risk,” he said.
+FAST MRI essentially takes a diagnostic breast MRI, shortens it, and makes it affordable and accessible for all women.

 The procedure, called First Post-Contrast Subtracted Images – or FAST – MRIs, has been shown to be comparable in quality to longer MRI screening tests.
 Unlike mammography, which uses low-dose X-ray to show anatomical images inside the breast, MRI shows vascular function within the breast, which can show blood flow to and from a tumor.
 The screening can detect smaller and more invasive cancers.

-The FAST screening tool at Cuda will be offered to women who have no symptoms but may have dense breasts.
+The FAST screening tool at Cuda and Seifer is offered to women who have no symptoms but may have dense breasts.
 It is especially for women who want that extra layer of testing for reassurance between their annual mammograms.

 A diagnostic breast MRI usually takes about 40 minutes compared to FAST breast MRI, which takes about three minutes to complete.

-The test, although not currently covered by health insurance, is available as a self-pay opportunity, said Dr. Viscomi.
-The fee is $450.
+The test, although not currently covered by health insurance, is available as a self-pay opportunity.

 A study done by Christiane K. Kuhl et al at the University of Bonn and published in the Journal of Clinical Oncology [pdf], concluded that using specific sequences of the diagnostic breast MRI and reducing testing time to three minutes as opposed to the average 17 minutes, as well as a shorter read time by a radiologist, was sufficient to confirm the absence of cancer.